Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Related Work

 When structurally pruning a model, its computational complexity is reduced at the expense of performance on a given task.
 For this reason, fine-tuning is often performed after the pruning scheme was applied.
-The model is trained again in its pruned state to compensate the lost structural components, often requiring multiple epochs of tuning \citep{Li2017Pruning, Zhuang2018Discrimination, Xu2021Efficient} on the dataset originally used for training.
+The model is trained again in its pruned state to compensate the loss of structural components, often requiring multiple epochs of tuning \citep{Li2017Pruning, Zhuang2018Discrimination, Xu2021Efficient} on the training dataset.
 These methods tend to remove structures from models in a static way, not adjusting for different degrees of sparsity across varying input data.
-Some recent methods try to avoid fine-tuning by learning a pruning pattern during regular model training \citep{Liu2017Learning, Gao2019Dynamic, Xu2021Efficient, Li2021Dynamic, Elkerdawy2022Fire}.
+Some recent methods avoid fine-tuning by learning a pruning pattern during regular model training \citep{Liu2017Learning, Gao2019Dynamic, Xu2021Efficient, Li2021Dynamic, Elkerdawy2022Fire}.
 This generates an input-dependent dynamic path through the network, allocating less compute to sparser images.

 \textbf{Static Pruning.} By finding general criteria for the importance of individual channels, some recent methods propose static pruning approaches.
-PFEC \citep{Li2017Pruning} prunes filter kernels with low importance measured by their $\normlone$-norm in a one-shot manner, retraining for one-fourth of the original training epochs.
-DCP \citep{Zhuang2018Discrimination} uses pre-trained models and equips them with multiple loss terms before fine-tuning to promote highly discriminative channels to be formed.
-Then, a channel selection algorithm picks the most informative ones. \citet{Wen2016Learning} propose SSL, using Lasso regularization in the spatial, channel and filter domain to learn sparse models.
-FPGM \citep{He2019Filter} demonstrates a fine-tuning-free pruning scheme, exploiting norm-based redundancies to train models with reduced computational complexity. \citet{He2018AMC} propose AMC, a network compression policy generated by a reinforcement learning approach on the model architecture.
+PFEC \citep{Li2017Pruning} prunes filter kernels with low importance measured by their $\normlone$-norm in a one-shot manner.
+DCP \citep{Zhuang2018Discrimination} equips models with multiple loss terms before fine-tuning to promote highly discriminative channels to be formed.
+Then, a channel selection algorithm picks the most informative ones.
+FPGM \citep{He2019Filter} demonstrates a fine-tuning-free pruning scheme, exploiting norm-based redundancies to train models with reduced complexity.
+AMC \citep{He2018AMC} explores a compression policy generated by reinforcement learning.
+A handful of data-free approaches exist, yet they either use synthetic data to retrain the model \citep{Yin2020Dreaming} or generate a static model \citep{Yvinec2023RED, Bai2023Unified} that is unable to adapt its compression to the availability of hardware resources on the fly.
+We target the dynamic compression of models in a data-free manner.